 Victims are being tricked into revealing Two Factor Authentication (2FA) codes and extorted for money with the threat of having their personal photos shared publicly if they don’t pay up.

-Action Fraud has received multiple reports about Snapchat and Instagram accounts being compromised as a result of users being tricked into handing over 2FA codes to fraudsters.
+Action Fraud has received multiple reports about Snapchat and Instagram accounts being endangered as a result of users being tricked into handing over 2FA codes to fraudsters.
 The victims are then extorted for money with the threat of having their personal photos shared publicly.

 Action Fraud are telling users to not respond to messages that ask for your login details or two-factor authentication (2FA) codes.
 These can be used to compromise your account.
 They are asking users, if they receive any messages like this, to use the report functions within Snapchat and Instagram to flag spam messages, or accounts that may have been hacked.